openebs/website/docs/main/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/rs-deployment.md

 ## Run the FIO Tester Application

-We now execute the FIO Test utility against the Replicated Storage PV for 60 seconds, checking that I/O is handled as expected and without errors.
+We now execute the FIO Test utility against the Replicated PV Mayastor for 60 seconds, checking that I/O is handled as expected and without errors.
 In this quickstart example, we use a pattern of random reads and writes, with a block size of 4k and a queue depth of 16.

 **Command**